PMFrancisco/Notably/README.md

 ### Exporting Notes

 1. Go to "All Notes" view
-2. Click "Export All Notes"
+2. Click "Export All Notes" button
 3. A JSON file will be downloaded with all your notes

+### Importing Notes

+1. Go to "All Notes" view
+2. Click "Import Notes" button
+3. Select a previously exported JSON file
+4. Your notes will be imported and merged with existing notes
+5. Notes with the same URL will be overwritten with the imported version

 ### Changing Themes